Medea1-dev/test2/README.md

 )

     ],
-    # with bin symlinks in the external repository.
-This is needed to link the shared
+    # with bin symlinks in the external repo

-    manual_build_file_contents = """\
-filegroup(
     name = "node_modules_files",